nextauthjs/next-auth/docs/docs/getting-started/example.md

 or through a [custom provider](/configuration/providers/oauth#using-a-custom-provider), you'll need to configure a callback URL in your provider's settings.
 Each provider has a "Configuration" section that should give you pointers on how to do that.

-Follow [these steps](/configuration/providers/oauth#how-to) to learn how to integrate with an external authentication provider.
+Follow [these steps](/configuration/providers/oauth#how-to) to learn how to integrate with an OAuth provider.

 ## Deploying to production